 New Disk Group Name Enter a name for the new coordinator disk group you want to create.
 Select Disks Select at least three disks to create the coordinator disk group.
 If you want to select more than three disks, make sure to select an odd number of disks.
-Fencing Mechanism Choose the fencing mechanism for the disk group.
+Fencing Mechanism The default fencing mechanism for the disk group is dmp.